 Erosion furrows can drain a wet grassy area, which in turn allows woody plants to encroach.
 A summary of these multiple impacts of big game can be found in Cumming (1982).
 Even greater is the impact of humans, both livestock producers and arable farmers.

-Grazing on the savannas north of the equator began at least 7,000 years ago.
-Forests are only present in small remnants in this area; a large part of the savannas is therefore likely to be secondary in nature (Hopkins 1974).
+Grazing on the savannahs north of the equator began at least 7,000 years ago.
+Forests are only present in small remnants in this area; a large part of the savannahs is therefore likely to be secondary in nature (Hopkins 1974).

-In summary, the following savanna types are distinguished according to their genesis:
+In summary, the following savannah types are distinguished according to their genesis:

-Fossil savannas formed under formerly different conditions in the area of ZB I
+Fossil savannahs formed under formerly different conditions in the area of ZB I

-Climatic savannahs in the area of ZO II/III with annual precipitation below 500 mm
+Climatic savannahs in the area of ZE II/III with annual precipitation below 500 mm

-Edaphic savannas, that is, ZB II savannas conditioned by soil properties:
+Edaphic savannahs, that is, ZB II savannahs conditioned by soil properties:

-On soils whose water balance is less favourable than it should be according to the amount of rainfall due to accumulation bodies (laterite crusts, clay layers, compacted silt or sand layers).
+On soils whose water balance is less favourable than it should be according to the amount of rainfall due to crusty accumulation horizons (laterite crusts, clay layers, compacted silt or sand layers).

 On soils that are primarily so poor in nutrients that forests cannot grow on them.